Generic name: eflornithine topical [ ee-FLOOR-nih-theen ]

 Medically reviewed by Drugs.com.
 Last updated on Jul 15, 2022.

 What is Vaniqa?

-Vaniqa is for external use only.
+Vaniqa cream is for external use only.

 Continue to use Vaniqa even if you do not see immediate results.
 Reduction in facial hair occurs gradually.
 Improvement may be seen as early as 4 to 8 weeks of treatment, however it may take longer in some individuals.
 If no improvement is seen after 6 months of use, treatment should be discontinued.
 Hair growth may return to pretreatment levels approximately 8 weeks after discontinuation of treatment.